 Above and beyond your obligations to protect company assets, reduce shortage and enhance profits, you are expected to set an ethical example for others to follow.

 Nothing kills retail sales like a rude employee and a bad customer interaction, according to a recent survey of 1,000 shoppers.

 This past week, top interviewers from across the country came together in Fort Myers, FL for the 2019 Elite Training Day hosted by Wicklander-Zulawski...

 There is no universal secret to professional development success.
 Still, there tend to be commonalities among LP leaders who gain recognition within their organizations.
 And they’re not always what you’d expect.

 All of us throughout the LP community are proud of the accomplishments of those who have worked hard and earned a new place along their loss prevention career path.

-These 12 industry leaders are on the nice list.
-Despite their demanding schedules, they still saw the value and took the time to obtain this key credential.
+We are pleased to recognize and congratulate these industry leaders who recently obtained certification.
+Despite their demanding schedules, they still saw the value and took the time to obtain this industry-leading credential.

 High staff turnover in stores, including in asset protection and loss prevention positions, complicates the effort to keep general and LP staff continually updated and skilled in profit protection.